matys1/lab1-web/book-notes/part-5.md

 - An **object** is a collection of related data and/or functionality.
 Where a variable stores a single piece of information (a single entity), an object can store two or more pieces of data at once.
 Objects usually consist of several variables (which inside an object are called *properties*) and functions (inside an object called *methods*).
 Objects encapsulate these related variables and functions into efficient packages and act as handy data containers.
 Note that even though an object can consist of several variables, you can also assign an object to a variable.

 - *Properties* are the variables that store the objects data.
+And just like variables, each property has a value.
 For example, an object might represent an individual person with properties like name, address and telephone number providing the information about this person.
+To read a property's value, you simply reference the object name and property name, separated by a period.
 For example, `Bob.address` or `Bob.phone`.
+You can change a property's value by using the `=` operator, just as you can change the assignment of a value to a variable.

-- *Methods* are functions that work with an object's data.
+- *Methods* are functions that work with an object's data and each object can have one or more methods.
+Like other functions, methods can accept arguments in parentheses, and they can return values.
 For example, our person object might include a `display()` method to display the person's information.
 In JavaScript terminology, the statement `Bob.display()` would display Bob’s details.

 - JavaScript supports three kinds of objects:
   - Built-in objects like `Date`, `Array`, `String`, `Math`, `Boolean`, `Number`, and `RegExp`.